albexl/competitive-programming-archive/README.md

 # competitive-programming-archive
-Solutions of problems from online competitive programming contests.
-This contests are meant to keep practicing algorithmic thinking and data structures-related topics in a competitive programming environment.
+Solutions to problems from online competitive programming contests.
+These contests are meant to keep practicing algorithmic thinking and data structure-related topics in a competitive programming environment.